richbl/terminal-profiles-tweaker/README.md

     Profile #3 'ibm3270' >> Font: 'Source Code Pro 11'-->'IBM 3270 13'.
     ...

-### Roadmap
+## Roadmap

-The gsettings profile getter/setter functions in this script could be used for the bulk configuration of any number Gnome Terminal properties.
-If there's a good use case for adding additional functionality to GTPT, let me know.
+- The gsettings profile getter/setter functions in this script could be used for the bulk configuration of any number Gnome Terminal properties.
+If there's a good use case for adding additional functionality to **GTPT**, let me know.

+## IMPORTANT!
+This Project Uses Git Submodules

+> If you're about to clone this project, read this

+This project uses a Git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) project, called [Bash-Lib](https://github.com/richbl/bash-lib) (see the `bash-lib` folder for details) to keep library dependencies single-sourced and up-to-date without manual intervention.

+So, be sure to clone this project with the `--recursive` switch (`git clone --recursive https://github.com/richbl/a-bash-template`) so any submodule project(s) will be automatically cloned as well.
+If you clone into this project without this switch, you'll likely see empty submodule project folders (depending on your version of Git).